PexoGameDev/LightWay/README.md

 # LightWay
-Mobile survival shooter.
+Survival shooter for Android.
 Made with Unity.